Electroconvulsive Therapy (ECT)

 How ECT Treatments are Performed

-After arriving at the ECT Treatment Center, the patient will be greeted by a team member to help complete the registration process.
-Once complete, the patient will be escorted to the treatment room and prepared for ECT.
+Once cleared for ECT Treatment, the patient will be escorted to the treatment room and prepared for ECT.
 This will include:

 - A nurse placing an IV in your arm